stellar/product-conventions/packages/tsconfig/README.md

 }
 ```

+Our tsconfig configuration mandates that your source code be in `./src` and that
+you output to `./dist`.

 Note that you'll have to provide a significant amount of project-specific
 [configuration options](https://www.typescriptlang.org/docs/handbook/compiler-options.html).
 Check out [this configuration](./tsconfig.json) to see what's defined and what